Citric472/lyrics-finder/README.md

 5. Open index.html in your web browser or use a local development server to view the application.

 ## Live Site
 The live site is hosted on GitHub Pages.
+You can access it here[https://github.com/Citric472/lyrics-finder]

 ## Copyright and License
 Copyright (c) 2024 Cynthia Langat